AbstractNoun/Persona-Engine-3/Persona Governance Protocol.md

 **Structural Format Clause:** All PDs must conform to Persona Template.
 Structure is immutable by SAPs.

-## Template Binding During Persona Creation and Validation
+## IV.
+Template Binding During Persona Creation and Validation

 When a new Persona is instantiated, the Engine must retrieve the current Persona Template from its canonical source (e.g. GitHub) and use it to validate the structure of the new Persona Document (PD).